 Some research suggests a link between statins and cognitive impairment.
-However, there is currently not enough evidence to support the theory that statins increase the risk of developing dementia.
+However, there is currently not enough evidence to support a link between statins and dementia.

 There have been some concerns over whether statins can cause cognitive impairment and whether they increase a person’s risk of developing dementia.

 This article explains what statins are and why people might take them.
 It also looks at whether there is a link between statins and dementia.

 Statins treat high cholesterol, lowering the risk of heart disease and stroke.

 These medications work to reduce the levels of low-density lipoprotein (LDL) cholesterol, which people may refer to as “bad” cholesterol.
 Excess LDL can build up in the artery walls, which restricts blood flow and can lead to a stroke or heart attack.

 The evidence is mixed when it comes to statins and the risk of developing dementia.

 Some researchers have proposed that statins may lead to memory loss if the medication causes extremely low cholesterol levels, which can affect the brain.
 Another suggestion is that statins cross the blood-brain barrier and cause toxicity in the brain.
 However, these theories need further supporting evidence.

 Over the course of a 4.5-year follow-up of 18,846 people taking statins, the medication had no link with dementia or changes in cognitive function, although there was an increased risk of Alzheimer’s disease.

 However, the authors note that the people taking statins were more likely to have other conditions that increase the risk of cognitive decline, such as diabetes, obesity, and high blood pressure.